Don't Throw Anything Away with Pausable Downloads

 }

-As well as logging at what percentage a download is resumed, it is also useful to know that downloads percentage when it was paused:
+As well as logging at what percentage a download is resumed, it is also useful to know the percentage when the download was paused:

 fileprivate class AssetDownloadItem {